cartesi/poker/electron-app/README.md

 - `rpm` (only available on Linux): creates a RedHat-based package.
 Check [Electron Forge documentation](https://www.electronforge.io/config/makers/rpm) for usage;
 - `squirrel.windows` (only available on Windows and MacOS MacOS): creates a Windows installer.
 Check [Electron Forge documentation](https://www.electronforge.io/config/makers/squirrel.windows) for usage;
 - `zip`: creates a zip package.

+## Publishing Signed Bundles

+As of now, only MacOS bundles can be signed before distribution.
+For more details, refer to the [Release instructions](./RELEASE.md).